anthonykevins/academic-kickstart/content/home/aboutme.md

 +++

-I am currently a [Lecturer in Politics and International Studies](https://www.lboro.ac.uk/subjects/politics-international-studies/staff/anthony-kevins/) at [Loughborough University's](https://www.lboro.ac.uk) [School of Social Sciences and Humanities](https://www.lboro.ac.uk/schools/social-sciences-humanities/).
+I am currently a [Senior Lecturer in Politics and International Studies](https://www.lboro.ac.uk/subjects/politics-international-studies/staff/anthony-kevins/) in [Loughborough University's](https://www.lboro.ac.uk) [School of Social Sciences and Humanities](https://www.lboro.ac.uk/schools/social-sciences-humanities/).

-At Loughborough University, I serve as Undergraduate Admissions Lead and Open Day Student Recruitment Deputy for [International Relations, Politics, and History](https://www.lboro.ac.uk/subjects/politics-international-studies/), and I sit on the [Loughborough University and College Union](https://ucu.lboro.ac.uk) committee.
+At Loughborough University, I serve as Undergraduate Admissions Lead and Open Day Student Recruitment Deputy for the [Department of International Relations, Politics and History](https://www.lboro.ac.uk/subjects/politics-international-studies/), and am a committee member of the [Loughborough University and College Union](https://ucu.lboro.ac.uk) branch.

-I also hold a five-year appointment to the [UK Young Academy](https://ukyoungacademy.org/) as a [member](https://ukyoungacademy.org/members/anthony-kevins/) of its founding cohort, and am a member of the [Political Communication Theme](https://www.lboro.ac.uk/research/crcc/research-themes/political-communication/#tab1) at the [Centre for Research in Communication and Culture](https://www.lboro.ac.uk/research/crcc/).
+I also hold a [five-year appointment](https://ukyoungacademy.org/members/anthony-kevins/) to the [UK Young Academy](https://ukyoungacademy.org/) and am a member of the [Political Communication Theme](https://www.lboro.ac.uk/research/crcc/research-themes/political-communication/#tab1) at the [Centre for Research in Communication and Culture](https://www.lboro.ac.uk/research/crcc/).

 Before starting at Loughborough, I was a Marie Curie Research Fellow at [Utrecht University's](https://www.uu.nl/en/) [School of Governance](https://www.uu.nl/en/organisation/utrecht-university-school-of-governance), where I worked with [Barbara Vis](http://www.barbaravis.nl), and I held a 3-year Assistant Professorship in the [Department of Political Science](http://ps.au.dk/en/) at [Aarhus University](http://au.dk/en/) (in affiliation with the Universalism and the Welfare State research project).